 If your Universal Analytics is implemented via gtag.js, then you’ll have an option to Enable data collection using that tag.

 In other words, if this code…

 …is added to your site’s code (or if it is implemented via Custom HTML tag in GTM, which is very unlikely), then you will be able to automatically start collecting data to your new property from that tag.

 Note: if you have implemented Universal Analytics via Google Tag Manager, this option will not be available because gtag.js is not used here.
-Since on my blog, I am focusing on Google Tag Manager, I cannot click that checkbox, therefore, let’s skip it.
+Since I am focusing on Google Tag Manager, I cannot click that checkbox, therefore, let’s skip it.